-We may incur product liability.
-The use of our products during testing or after regulatory approval entails an inherent risk of adverse effects which could expose us to product liability claims.
-We maintain product liability insurance coverage in the total amount of \$10 million for claims arising from the use of our products in clinical trials prior to FDA approval and for claims arising from the use of our products after FDA approval.
-We cannot assure that we will be able to maintain our existing insurance coverage or obtain coverage for the use of our other products in the future.
-Also, this insurance coverage and our resources may not be sufficient to satisfy any liability resulting from product liability claims and a product liability claim may have a material adverse effect on our business, financial condition or results of operations.
+Potential Product Liability.
+The use of the Company's products during testing or after regulatory approval entails an inherent risk of adverse effects which could expose the Company to product liability claims.
+The Company maintains product liability insurance coverage in the total amount of \$10 million for claims arising from the use of its products in clinical trials prior to FDA approval and for claims arising from the use of its products after FDA approval.
+There can be no assurance that the Company will be able to maintain its existing insurance coverage or obtain coverage for the use of its other products in the future.
+There can be no assurance that such insurance coverage and the resources of the Company would be sufficient to satisfy any liability resulting from product liability claims or that a product liability claim would not have a material adverse effect on the Company's business, financial condition or results of operations.

-We may need to obtain additional financing to meet our future capital needs and this financing may not be available when we need it.
-We currently obtain the cash we need from our cash reserves, and interest earned on such cash reserves, sales of ADAGEN and ONCASPAR, royalties on ONCASPAR sales and license fees.
-We cannot give any assurance as to the level of sales our FDA approved products, ADAGEN and ONCASPAR, or the amount of royalties realized from the commercial sale of ONCASPAR pursuant to our licensing agreements.
-Our total cash reserves, including short term investments, as of June 30, 1999, were approximately \$24,674,000.
-Based upon our currently planned research and development activities and related costs and our current sources of liquidity, we anticipate our current cash reserves will be sufficient to meet our capital and operational requirements for the foreseeable future.
-The level of our future needs and whether our available funds will be sufficient to meet these needs will depend on numerous factors, including without limitation, the following factors:

-- o the successful commercialization of our products - o our progress in product development efforts - o the magnitude and scope of our product development efforts - o our progress with preclinical studies and clinical trials - o our progress with regulatory affairs activities - o the cost of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights - o competing technological and market developments - o our ability to develop strategic alliances for the marketing of our products $% \left(1\right) =\left(1\right) +\left(1\right) +\left($

-We cannot assure that we will not require additional financing for our currently planned capital and operational requirements.
-In addition, we may seek to acquire additional technology, enter into strategic alliances and engage in additional research and development programs, which may require additional financing.
-We don't have any committed sources of additional financing.
-We may be unable to obtain additional funding if we require it on terms which we find acceptable or we may be unable to find such additional funding at all.
-To the extent we are unable to obtain financing, we may be required to curtail our activities or sell additional securities.
-We cannot assure that any of the foregoing fund raising activities will successfully meet our anticipated cash needs.
-If adequate funds are not available, our business, financial condition and results of operations will be materially and adversely affected.
+Future Capital Needs; Uncertainty of Additional Financing.
+The Company's current sources of liquidity are its cash reserves, and interest earned on such cash reserves, sales of ADAGEN and ONCASPAR, sales of its products for research purposes, and license fees.
+There can be no assurance as to the level of sales of the Company's FDA approved products, ADAGEN and ONCASPAR, or the amount of royalties realized from the commercial sale of ONCASPAR pursuant to the Company's licensing agreements.
+Total cash reserves, including short term investments, as of June 30, 1999, were approximately \$24,674,000.
+Based upon its currently planned research and development activities and related costs and its current sources of liquidity, the Company anticipates its current cash reserves will be sufficient to meet its capital and operational requirements for the foreseeable future.
+The Company's future needs and the adequacy of available funds will depend on numerous factors, including without limitation, the successful commercialization of its products, progress in its product development efforts, the magnitude and scope of such efforts, progress with preclinical studies and clinical trials, progress with regulatory affairs activities, the cost of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights, competing technological and market developments, and the development of strategic alliances for the marketing of its products.
+There can be no assurance that the Company will not require additional financing for its currently planned capital and operational requirements.
+In addition, the Company may seek to acquire additional technology, enter into strategic alliances and engage in additional research and development programs, which may require additional financing.
+The Company does not have any committed sources of additional financing, and there can be no assurance that additional funding, if necessary, will be available on acceptable terms, if at all.
+To the extent the Company is unable to obtain financing, it may be required to curtail its activities or sell additional securities.
+There can be no assurance that any of the foregoing fund raising activities will successfully meet the Company's anticipated cash needs.
+If adequate funds are not available, the Company's business, financial condition and results of operations will be materially and adversely affected.